banuka20431/banuka20431/README.md

-## Hi there 👋
+--
 # Hi there, I'm Banuka 👋

-🌱 I’m currently learning **programming, web development, and computer science fundamentals.**
+🌱 I’m currently learning **programming, web development, network and computer science fundamentals.**
 💻 Most of my projects are written in **Python, JavaScript, and HTML/CSS**.
 🎓 I'm currently pursuing my university studies in computing.